 Table 2.
-Status of Prominent Dissidents/Other Metrics
+Status of Other Prominent Dissidents/Other Metrics

 Abdul Hadi al- Khawaja, founder of Bahrain Center for Human Rights Arrested April 9, 2011, was one of 13 prominent dissidents ("Bahrain 13") tried by state security court May 8, 2011, and sentenced to life in prison for conspiring to overthrow the government and for espionage on June 22, 2011.
 Daughters Zainab and Maryam also repeatedly arrested for opposition activities and have campaigned abroad for the opposition.
 A brother, Salah Abdullah, was sentenced in June 2011 to five years in prison.
-Al Haq leaders: Hassan Mushaima and Dr. Abduljalil Alsingace, Two of the "Bahrain 13" (see above).
-Mushaima's son was one of the 31 whose citizenship was revoked in November 2012.
-Alsingace hospitalized April 1 for hunger strike to protest alleged excessive use of force to quell unrest at Jaw prison on March 10, 2015.
-Other members of the "Bahrain 13" Among the nine other members of the "Bahrain 13," four are sentenced to life in prison-Abdulwahab Ahmed; Mohammad al-Saffaf; Abduljalil Mansour; and Said Mirza Ahmad.
+Other members of the "Bahrain 13" Among the nine other members of the "Bahrain 13," four are sentenced to life in prison-Abdulwahab Ahmed, Mohammad al-Saffaf, Abduljalil Mansour, and Said Mirza Ahmad.
 Nabeel Rajab Successor to al-Khawaja as head of BCHR.
 Arrested repeatedly for allegedly orchestrating anti-government activity.
 Currently serving two year sentence with appeals pending.
 21 medical personnel from Salmaniya Medical Complex Twenty-one medical personnel were arrested in April 2011 and tried for inciting sectarian hatred, possession of illegal weapons, and forcibly occupying a public building.
 The personnel argued that they were helping wounded protesters.
 They were tried in a military court before the government announced their retrial in a civilian court.
-All were eventually acquitted, most recently in late March 2013. but have not regained their jobs.
-Matar Matar and Jawad Fairuz, members of the COR, Ayatollah Najati Arrested May 2, 2011, and released August 8, 2011.
-Matar formally acquitted on February 19, 2012.
-Fairuz was one of the 31 whose citizenship was revoked in Nov.
-2012.
-His brother, Jalal Fairuz, was another stripped of citizenship, as was Shiite Ayatollah Hussein al-Najati.
-Najati was ordered expelled from Bahrain on April 23, 2014, for acting as a representative of Iraqi senior Ayatollah Ali al-Sistani "without permission."
-Wifaq/Khalil al-Marzuq Arrested in September 2013 for "inciting terrorism," but released after 38 days and banned from leaving Bahrain.
-Was acquitted of all charges on June 25, 2014.
-Number killed About 100 Citizenship Revocations About 115 Number Arrested Approximately 3,000 total detentions since 2011.
+All were eventually acquitted, most recently in late March 2013, but have not regained their jobs.
+Number of Protesters Killed Since the Uprising Began About 100 Citizenship Revocations About 115 Number Arrested Approximately 3,000 total detentions since 2011.